Mighty Men: A Faith-Based Weight Loss Intervention to Reduce Cancer Disparities

 - African American men have the 2nd highest rate of obesity among men.

-- African American men have the highest rates of dying from colon, lung, and aggresive prostate cancer, all of which are related to high rates of obesity.
+- African American men have the highest rates of dying from colon, lung, and aggressive prostate cancer, all of which are related to high rates of obesity.

 - Few programs have focused on weight loss, physicial activity and diet change specifically for African American men.